Neudorf13/Spenditure/README.md

 2. User Authentication

-    **Description:** A feature that allows users to increase account security by verifying their email addresses.
+    **Description:** A feature that allows users to increase account security by adding security questions.

     **Priority:** Low